John Webb Singer: The first metalwork

 In October 1843, he married Arabella Kenwood in Frome.
 They had a son, Kenwood John, who died in infancy.
 In September 1846 they had a daughter, Ellen Mabel (1846-1936).
-His wife died In February 1848.
-Later in 1848 he was asked by a local vicar to make a pair of candlesticks.
-In 1851 Singer attended the Great Exhibition, observing the range of products and styles available to him; he had his own elaborate and decorative designs on display.
-In that same year he moved into 25 Market Place, a larger and more public display for his watchmaking business, at the same time as providing workshops for his church work and living quarters for himself and soon afterwards his family.
+His wife Arabella died In February 1848.
+Later in 1848 Singer was asked by a local vicar to make a pair of candlesticks.
+In 1851 Singer attended the Great Exhibition and observed the range of products and styles available.
+He already had some of his own elaborate and decorative designs on display.

+In that same year he moved into 25 Market Place, a larger and more public display for his watchmaking business.
+At the same time it provided workshops for his church work and living quarters for himself and soon afterwards his family.
 The name 'Singer' is still visible, engraved on the window above the door lintel.
-Two forges in nearby Justice Lane and more workshops in Eagle Lane just behind no 25 were established.
+He soon established two forges in nearby Justice Lane and more workshops in Eagle Lane just behind no 25.

 In January 1852 he married Sarah Doswell from nearby Beckington.
 Between 1853 and 1862, they had three children, sons Walter Herbert and Edgar Ratcliffe and daughter Amy Mary.
 In that same period of his family life, his business expanded greatly.

-A major contract was with the Reverend J W E Bennett, who had taken over the parish church of St John the Baptist in 1852, which was then in a state of disrepair.
-They both were in favour of ornate church décor in the Gothic Revival style that originated with the Oxford Movement and Pugin.
-Singer's craftsmen were kept busy for four years; much of the brass is still in the church today.
-Elsewhere large altar crosses may be seen in the cathedral churches of Madras, Ripon, Gloucester and Salisbury.
-In his obituary in the Somerset Standard in 1904 it was stated that over 600 churches were lit by candle, oil and gas, including Bristol Cathedral, on fixtures from his foundry.
+He gained a major contract with the Reverend J W E Bennett, who had taken over the parish church of St John the Baptist in 1852, which was then in a state of disrepair.
+The two men both favoured ornate church décor in the Gothic Revival style that originated with the Oxford Movement and Pugin.
+Singer's craftsmen were kept busy on this contract for four years; much of their brass is still in the church today.
+Large altar crosses they produced may be seen elsewhere in the cathedral churches of Madras, Ripon, Gloucester and Salisbury.
+Singer's obituary in the Somerset Standard in 1904 stated that more than 600 churches were lit by candle, oil and gas, including Bristol Cathedral, on fixtures from his foundry.